 Luckily for reluctant savers, technology has come to the rescue in the form of automatic savings apps.
 (Unfortunately, automated flossing technology is still years away.)
 Even the most budget-averse user can automatically grow their wealth using one of these apps.

-Each of the following seven savings apps has a different approach to automating your finances.
+Each of the following savings apps has a different approach to automating your finances.
 Read on to see which one will work best for your wealth-building needs.

 If you want to save money without ever having to think about it, Digit is for you.
 This completely free program syncs with your bank accounts and analyzes your cash flow.
 Every two to three days, it will determine an amount of money (between $5 and $50) that is safe to transfer into an FDIC-insured Digit deposit account.
 Digit is so confident in its safe-to-withdraw algorithms that it offers to pay overdraft fees if a transfer leaves you overdrawn.
 You can request money from your Digit account anytime and you will generally receive it the next business day.